climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 There are [26 Slack communities listed here](https://www.climatefinance.xyz/climate-slack-communities).

+Some are generalized for climate job seekers, and others are specialized toward roles (climate designers) and solutions ()

-Here are 3 to try:
+**Here are 3 to start with:**

+---

 ### The Climate Tech Handbook